-This course looks at the design aspects of developing an interactive web site.
-Topics include user population targets, usability issues including Federal standards, physical design characteristics, marketing and maintenance, testing and evaluation, and site navigation.
-Students will develop and test prototype websites using both hand-coded and an automated framework such as Dreamweaver.
+This course looks at the design aspects of developing an interactive Web site.
+Topics include user population targets, usability issues including federal standards, physical design characteristics, marketing and maintenance, testing and evaluation, and site navigation.
+Students will develop and test prototype Web sites using hand-coded and an automated framework.
 Scheduled and unscheduled labs.
 3 credits.
+(3 plus 0)

-IS 2900 Web Applications

-Prerequisite course: IS 2100 or CS 2500.
+IS 2900 Web Applications Prerequisite course: IS 2100 or CS 2500.

 An introduction to the technical and business aspects of web applications.
 Students will develop and design a web-based software product that meets the long-term requirements of reusability, flexibility, scalability, and reliability.
 Unscheduled lab.
 3 credits.
+(3 plus 0)